Vee24’s video chat relieves in-person staffing shortages while maintaining a real connection with customers

 When Veronica Gallardo wanted to buy auto insurance shortly after immigrating to the United States 25 years ago, she found that primary support for Spanish speakers was missing from the insurance shopping experience.
-It was an experience that set her on a mission — to make sure no one else who wanted to buy insurance, an essential purchase, faced roadblocks simply because they couldn’t access information in their
+It was an experience that set her on a mission — to make sure no one else who wanted to buy insurance, an essential purchase, faced roadblocks simply because they couldn’t access information in their native language.

 Some two decades later, Veronica’s Insurance has 90 locations and is rapidly growing through its franchise business model across the U.S., with its largest presence in California.
 The San Bernardino-based company aims to deliver the lowest insurance prices across a broad spectrum of insurance products, including health, life and automobile, where it got its start, for the Hispanic market.